 - If possible, avoid driving during your normal sleep hours.

 - Reduce your speed.
-Driving fast makes you process a lot of information in very little time and can causes fatigue.
+Driving fast makes you process a lot of information in very little time and can cause fatigue.

 - Reduce the dashboard lighting, remove objects from the dashboard so that they can’t reflect in the windshield and regularly clean the mirrors and windshield to avoid eyestrain.